VisualOps/book/state_modules/puppet run.md

 ##### Description
 Run a Puppet round.
-This module is useful in case you already have a custom configuration for the puppet client, and simply want to run a round.
+This module is useful if you already have a custom configuration for the puppet client, and simply want to run a round.
 No argument is required.
-If you don't have any specific requirement and want to apply a Puppet manifest or connect to a Puppet server, this module is probably not the one you want to use.
+If you don't have any specific requirement and want to apply a Puppet manifest or connect to a Puppet server, there is likely another more suitable module for you.

 Note: Puppet module is incompatible with CentOS 6.4